dpcairns/react-famous-cats/curriculum/week-02/class-07.md

 ## Evented Data Stores and Component Trees

-While still adhering to "data up, events down", adding an evented data store allows us to separate events and/or data from strictly needing to be passed through the component tree of the app.
+While still adhering to "data down, events up", adding an evented data store allows us to separate events and/or data from strictly needing to be passed through the component tree of the app.